 Note: Some of these options only take effect when used on the relevant platform.

-• qt - The project is a Qt application and should link against the Qt library.
+- The project is a Qt application and should link against the Qt library.
 You can use the

 QT

 variable to control any additional Qt modules that are required by your application.
-This value is added by default, but you can remove it to use qmake for a non-Qt project.
+This value is added by default, but you can remove it to use qmake for a non-Qt project. - x11 - The project is an X11 application or library.
+This value is not needed if the target uses Qt.

 Template applications and libraries provide you with more specialized settings of the assembly process.
 For example, if your application uses the Qt library and you want to build it in

-mode, your project file will contain the following line:
+debugmode, your project file will contain the following line:

 CONFIG += qt debug